hasseily/Deathlord-Relorded/README.md

 ## Other unique things

 There's a hack window where you can modify a byte of memory, and save the current map to disk in the Maps/ folder.
 Also the current map will save if you hit PAGEDOWN.
+When saving the map, it also saves the related tileset for import in your favorite mapping program.
+The tileset data is 448x512 pixels, in RGBA format.
+Use Gimp or other programs to transform it into PNG or anything else.

 Another unique feature of the Deathlord Companion is that it doesn't skip a turn if you wait too long.
 The time and food usage pass normally though, so if you want to be away from your keyboard for a long time make sure you at least put yourself in a character stats screen (press 1-6 on the keyboard).